ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 plink --bfile ${datafile}_splitX --check-sex 0.2 0.8 --out ${datafile}_sexcheck
 ```

-Check the log file and the <span style="font-family:'consolas';color: red;">${datafile}\_sexcheck</span>
-file to identify if problems were detected.
+Check the log file and the **${datafile}\_sexcheck** file to identify if problems were detected.
 You can use the following command to select individuals with sex mismatch:

 ```bash
 grep PROBLEM ${datafile}_sexcheck.sexcheck > sex.drop
 ```

-The next command just extracts some important information to be sent to us as general sanity check:
+The next command just extracts some important information to be sent to us as a general sanity check:

 ```bash
 wc -l sex.drop > ${datafile}_sexcheck_PROBLEM.txt